3… 2… 1… Pose!

 Guest Post By: Erika Yoshino, a Junior studying Human Resources and Information Systems, and minoring in Informatics.
-During Spring 2022, she participated in Foster Exchange through Yonsei University, and studied abroad in Seoul, South Korea.
+During Spring Semester 2022, she participated in Foster Exchange through Yonsei University, and studied abroad in Seoul, South Korea.

 When you think about photo booths, you usually think about the small kiosks done in arcades or malls, but South Korea takes it to a different level.
 In any of the bigger and busier cities, there are easily multiple photobooth studios within a five-minute walk.
 As someone who loves to take photos to commemorate memories and reflect on them, I took full advantage of this and so should you!
 Here is my guide to getting the most out of your photobooth experience!

 There are dozens of studios you can choose ones but frequent and popular ones (in my opinion) are Haru Film, Photoism, and 인생네것.
 These studios are usually 24 hours so you can do it at any point after a night out with friends or even just by yourself during the day.
 The camera quality and interior can differ from location to location, so my recommendation for this step is to look at the pictures people leave and post around the walls!
 This way, you are able to see the camera quality and what your photos might come out to.
 There are a variety of options to consider from border designs, the number of photos, and how big the space is but sometimes you want to just pick the closest one.